Aczel-Mendler Bisimulations in a Regular Category: Aczel-Mendler Bisimulations, in Regular Categories

-In this section, we will briefly remind coalgebras, and how to model systems with them.
-For a more complete introduction, see for example \cite{jacobs17}.
+In this section, we will briefly recall coalgebras, and how to model systems with them.
+For a more complete introduction, see for example \cite{jacobs16}.

-Coalgebras require two ingredients: \begin{itemize} \item a category $\CC$ that describes the type of state spaces of our systems and \item an endofunctor $F$ on $\CC$ that describes the type of allowed transitions. \end{itemize} A \emph{coalgebra} is then a morphism of type $\map{\alpha}{X}{FX}$.
+Coalgebras require two ingredients: \begin{itemize} \item a category $\CC$ that describes the type of state spaces of our systems; and \item an endofunctor $F$ on $\CC$ that describes the type of allowed transitions. \end{itemize}

+A \emph{coalgebra} is then a morphism of type $\map{\alpha}{X}{FX}$.
 Intuitively, $X$ is the state space of the system and $\alpha$ maps a state to the collection of transitions from this state.

 \begin{exa} For example, deterministic transition systems labelled in the alphabet $\Sigma$ can be modelled with the $\Set$-functor $X~\mapsto~\Sigma\Rightarrow\,X$.
 A coalgebra for this functor is a function $X~\to~\Sigma\Rightarrow\,X$.
-It maps a state to a function from $\Sigma$ to $X$, describing what is the next state after reading a particular letter.
-Non-deterministic labelled transition systems can be described using the functor $\pow{(\Sigma\times X)}$.
+It maps a state to a function from $\Sigma$ to $X$, describing what the next state is after reading a particular letter.
+Non-deterministic labelled transition systems can be described using the functor $X\mapsto\pow{(\Sigma\times X)}$.
 A coalgebra then maps a state to a set of transitions, given by a letter and a state, describing the states we can reach from another state reading a particular letter.
-Another typical example are probabilistic systems, that can be described using the distribution functor $\mathcal{D}$.
-A transition for those systems is then a distribution on the states, describing what is the probability to reach a state in the next step. \end{exa}
+Another typical example is a probabilistic system, that can be described using the distribution functor $\mathcal{D}$.
+A transition for those systems is then a distribution on the states, describing what is the probability of reaching a given state in the next step. \end{exa}

 A \emph{morphism of coalgebras} from $\map{\alpha}{X}{FX}$ to $\map{\beta}{Y}{FY}$ is a morphism $\map{f}{X}{Y}$ of $\CC$ such that the following diagram commutes: